NethermindEth/Forta-Agents/Vesper-Agents-Suite/Maker-Strategy-Agent/README.md

       - `strategy`: The address of the Maker strategy
       - `Collateral Ratio`: The collateral ratio taken from `Collateral Manager(CM)`
       - `highWater`: The `highWater` value

+- Vesper-1-1
+  - Stability Fee Updates Detection:
+    - throws alert when stability fee changes in the collaterals of maker strategies
+    - Severity is `High`
+    - Type is `Info`
+    - The alert metadata includes:
+      - `strategy`: The address of the Maker strategy